 Morimoto Asia Street Food | The Landing

-Part of the signature Morimoto Asia, this quick service window with outdoor seating offers a limited menu of ramen and a few other Pan-Asian bites.
+Part of the signature Morimoto Asia, this walk-up window with outdoor seating offers a limited menu of ramen and a few other Pan-Asian bites.
 If you’re looking for elevated, Asian-inspired cuisine in a more relaxed setting or can’t get a reservation for the real thing, this is a small but pleasant replacement.

 Pepe by José Andrés | West Side